MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-geo-distributed.md

 Update the DNS zone file for the domain.
 Azure AD will verify ownership of the custom domain name.
 Use [Azure DNS](https://docs.microsoft.com/azure/dns/dns-getstarted-portal) for Azure/Office 365/external DNS records within Azure, or add the DNS entry at [a different DNS registrar](https://support.office.com/article/Create-DNS-records-for-Office-365-when-you-manage-your-DNS-records-b0f3fdca-8a80-4e8e-9ef3-61e8a2a9ab23/).

--   Register a custom domain with a public Registrar.
+-   Register a custom domain with a public registrar.

 -   Sign in to the domain name registrar for the domain.
 (An approved admin may be required to make DNS updates.)